ByAUJay

 1. Establish a Testing Scope

-- Smart Contracts: Focus on core contracts handling assets, governance, or sensitive data.
+- Smart Contracts: Keep an eye on the essential contracts that deal with assets, governance, or any sensitive info.

-- APIs & Off-chain Components: REST or GraphQL APIs, middleware, and third-party integrations.
+- APIs & Off-chain Components: Think about REST or GraphQL APIs, some middleware, and how to connect with third-party services.

 2. Use Specialized Tools and Frameworks